say-yas/say-yas/README.md

 <h3 align="left">Hello, I am Sharareh!👋</h3>
-A physicist working mainly in the field of condensed matter physics!
+I'm a physicist working mainly in the field of condensed matter physics.

 You can reach me at s.sayyad@math.uni-goettingen.de